Motivation

 Theoretical Contributions

-- Generates causal identification superior to observational studies of AI adoption.
+3. Generates causal leverage superior to observational studies of AI adoption.

 Key Limitations

-- Compliance: participants in treatment conditions may not use the provided AI tool consistently; intent-to-treat and per-protocol analyses both required.
+• Compliance: participants in treatment conditions may not use the provided AI tool consistently; intent-to-treat and per-protocol analyses are both required.

-- Temporal scope: six months may be insufficient to detect attitude crystallization; attitudes may revert after intervention ends (cf. Bail et al. 2018).
+• Temporal scope: six months may still be insufficient to detect attitude crystallization; attitudes may revert after intervention ends.
+Prior work on social media exposure suggests that attitude effects can be short-lived or context-dependent (Bail et al. 2018).